Welcome to UMass Memorial Medical Center

 Parents/guardians may remain in the room.
 The room will be placed on PUI (persons under investigation).

 Visitors under the age of 18, including siblings, are not allowed.

 A designated responsible adult over the age of 18 may be identified to remain with the patient when a parent or a guardian is unable to stay or is in need of a support person.

-- Laboring Patients: The patient presenting for delivery, or concern for delivery, may have two support persons throughout the labor and delivery.
+The patients presenting for delivery, or concern for delivery, may have two designated support persons and a doula.

-- Postpartum Patients: After delivery, 1 designated support person can stay with the patient throughout the hospitalization.
-One additional visitor can be present during usual visiting hours.
-These visitors can rotate to a maximum of 8 visitors per hospitalization (designated support person is not included).
+After delivery, one designated support person can stay with the patient throughout the hospitalization.
+One additional person can be present during usual visiting hours.
+These visitors can rotate to a maximum of two visitors per hospitalization.

 Pediatric Inpatient, Pediatric ICU (PICU)